E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qtb/readme.rst

 =================

-Module **PIM_qtb**  generates trajectories based on several classical and semi-classical stochastic methods:
+Module **PIM_qtb**  generates trajectories according to one of the following stochastic methods:

-- Langevin classical dynamics
+- Classical Langevin dynamics

 - Quantum Thermal Bath [Dam]_

 - Adaptive Quantum Thermal Bath [Man]_

-These trajectories can be used to sample initial conditions for intramolecular vibrational-energy redistribution (IVR) dynamics.
+These trajectories can be used to sample initial conditions for Linearized Semi-Classical Initial Value Representation (LSC-IVR) calculations.

 Description of the module
 =========================

-The module implements various methods based on Langevin dynamics to sample initial conditions for IVR or to directly exploit the generated trajectories.
+The module implements different methods based on Langevin dynamics.
+The trajectories generated can be exploited directly or used to sample initial conditions for LSC-IVR calculations.
 The methods implemented are: classical Langevin dynamics, Quantum Thermal Bath (QTB) and two variants of adaptive QTB (adQTB-r and adQTB-f).